BryanWilhite/nodejs/README.md

 ### Web Components commentary

-I have not taken the relatively recently-available option to approach [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) [[GitHub](https://github.com/mdn/web-components-examples)] as a standard completely independent of Angular, Vue, React etc. I look forward to exploring that here and elsewhere.
+I have not taken the relatively recently-available option to approach [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) [[GitHub](https://github.com/mdn/web-components-examples)] as a standard completely independent of Angular, Vue, React etc.

+I suppose my Angular/Google influence has led me to the Polymer project in general and [the LitElement project](https://lit-element.polymer-project.org/) in particular.
+My “[LitElement—Getting Started](./web-components-lit-element)” sample is a step in what I think is the ‘right’ direction.

 ## global dependencies